Brand Names: Relistor

-- Where can I get more information?
+- Where can I get more information (Relistor)?

 What is methylnaltrexone (Relistor)?

-Methylnaltrexone works by preventing this side effect without reducing the pain-relieving effects of the narcotic.
+Methylnaltrexone reduces constipation caused by using narcotic medicine for 4 weeks or longer.
+Methylnaltrexone works by preventing constipation without reducing the pain-relieving effects of the narcotic.

 Methylnaltrexone is usually given after laxatives have been tried without successful treatment of constipation.

 Methylnaltrexone may also be used for purposes not listed in this medication guide.